Skip navigation

 Treatment is aimed at relieving symptoms and slowing disease progression:

-• Pirfenidone (Esbriet) and nintedanib (Ofev) are two medicines that treat IPF.
+• Pirfenidone (Esbriet) and nintedanib (Ofev) are two medicines that are used to treat people with IPF.
 They may help slow lung damage.

 • People with low blood oxygen levels will need oxygen support at home.